 However, an expeller-pressed processed grapeseed oil is still rife with polyunsaturated fat, in concentrations which are highly toxic to humans.
 Doesn’t matter how “pure” those PUFAs are.

 Olive oil also has trouble with the whole purity factor, unfortunately.
 Many brands of “EVOO” aren’t exactly “virginal.”
 Olive oil is a highly fraudulent food, meaning that it’s commonplace in the industry to lace the oil with cheaper ones like canola, and pass it off as “100% pure.”
-That’s why I recommend getting olive oil only from trusted sources, like the ones here in our marketplace.
+Recent studies have found several brands that pass the test for purity, such as this one.

 Oh, and if you’ve been using grapeseed oil for its pure (or rather, nonexistent) taste, you can find tasteless, expeller-pressed coconut oil that is a truly healthy alternative here.